 Immunity and immune response vary a lot from one individual to another, species to species.
 It’s a perfect amalgamation of genetic factors and environmental factors.

 The immune response thus owes a major of its chunk to environmental factors apart from genetic factors.
 Let’s understand various factors one by one.

 Factors influencing Immune Response are :

-In young puppies or kittens, there is something called Maternal antibodies which is present in the milk of the mother.
-These antibodies are very essential and are meant to protect kittens and puppies from diseases and infections.
+In young puppies or kittens, there is something called Maternal antibodies, which are present in the Milk of the mother.
+These antibodies are essential and are meant to protect kittens and puppies from diseases and infections.
 Thus it’s important to give the puppies and kittens their mother’s milk when they are young.
 Adequate maternal antibodies are thus essential to prevent severe or chronic illness or death.
 Mother’s Milk has immunoglobulins (which help in immunity building) which helps your pets immensely.